nczempin/ll/lamp-helper.md

 Finally you're done for the "day".
 I'm sure you're bored by now.

-I will now practice with the recordings on my own.
+I will later practice with the recordings on my own.

 # Tuesday<a name="Tuesday"/>